Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/local_iteration_series/testing_with_artificial_conditions.md

 :::important

 [Clumsy](#clumsy-on-windows), [Network Link Conditioner](#network-link-conditioner-mac-os) and [dummynet](#dummynet-dnctl-and-pftcl-mac-os) are introducing changes on OS level, thus all the instances of the game that we open on our local machine would run under the same network conditions.

+Do not forget to disable it once you're done debugging, else your network connection will feel slow!

 QA teams run playtests with multiple people, each with their own system-wide conditioning settings settings.
 We can imitate this workflow locally by setting different per-peer network conditions.
 This approach is not as reflective of reality as good QA tests on different machines, but it allows us to test these more peculiar scenarios locally.